 If I am resident outside Ireland but receive my pension from Ireland, where do I apply for my European Health Insurance Card?

-In practice this means that the HSE will have to issue the EHIC for all Irish insured persons or pensioners and their dependant’s resident in other member States, e.g. a retired person receiving a contributory pension from the Department of Social Welfare but who lives in Spain would up to now have their EHIC issued by the Spanish authorities.
-From 1 May 2010 the EHIC will be issued by the Irish authorities.
+In practice this means that the HSE has to issue the EHIC for all Irish insured persons or pensioners and their dependant’s resident in other member States, e.g. a retired person receiving a contributory pension from the Department of Social Welfare but who lives in Spain should apply for his EHIC to the Irish authorities.

 Is it necessary to obtain travel insurance in addition to the European Health Insurance Card?